Open Circuit Faults

 Remember that wherever an open circuit exists, although voltage may be present there will be no current flow through the open circuit section of the circuit.
 Also, as Power(P) is V x I and the current (I) = 0, no power will be dissipated.

-Looking further at the simple circuit used in Labelling Voltages and Currents let´s put some actual voltages and currents in and see what happens under "Open Circuit" conditions.
+Looking further at the simple circuit Fig. 4.1 3 used in Resistors & Circuits Module 4.1 let´s put some actual voltages and currents in and see what happens under ‘Open Circuit’ conditions.

-Use the drop down box below the following diagram to select a number of open circuit conditions that might occur in different parts of the circuit.
+Use the animated version of Fig 4.1.3 below, (now called Fig 4.3.1) to select a number of open circuit conditions that might occur in different parts of the circuit.
 Notice how the voltages and currents around the circuit change depending on where the break in the circuit (the open circuit) occurs.
 Checking the voltages around a circuit with a voltmeter, and noticing where they differ from what would be expected in a correctly working circuit, is one of the main techniques used for tracing a fault in any circuit.
 Making sense of this method depends on understanding a few basic facts about the circuit:

 - Both branches of the circuit (R1 and R2/R3 have the same resistance in this circuit (150Ω, commonly shown in circuit diagrams as 150R).

-- 3. Therefore half of the 40mA supply current (20mA) flows through each 150Ω branch of the circuit, causing the voltages shown to be developed across each resistor.
+- Therefore half of the 40mA supply current (20mA) flows through each 150Ω branch of the circuit, causing the shown voltages to be developed across each resistor.

 Fault finding techniques vary with the complexity of the circuit involved but all rely to some degree on the basic methods shown here, and very often on the application of Ohms Law.
-These examples, whilst not intended to by typical of faults encountered in already built printed circuits, may often be encountered when you start building circuits on breadboard (Proto board) when components may be wrongly inserted or not make a good connection.
+These examples, whilst not intended to be typical of faults encountered in already built printed circuits, may often be encountered when building circuits on breadboard (Proto board) when components may be wrongly inserted, or not make a good connection.

-The opposite extreme fault condition to having an open circuit is having a component or components go "Short Circuit", which is dealt with here.
+The opposite extreme fault condition to having an open circuit is having a component or components go ‘Short Circuit’, which is dealt with Resistors & Circuits Module 4.4